Living Soils (2019)

-At the same time, climate change is constantly presenting the agricultural sector with new challenges:
+At the same time, climate change poses ever new challenges for the agricultural sector:

 For example, conventional production methods such as intensive plowing stress the soil in a way that contributes to increased soil erosion.
 As a result, more measures are needed to maintain soil fertility, such as irrigation, use of fertilizers and pesticides.